mlfitz2/Code-Refactor/README.md

 In CSS:
 Removed "header" from the "header h1" and "header nav" rules.
 It was redundant since the only h1 and navbar were in the header.
 The main section had separate classes for each of the three items, even though the CSS rules were identical.
 I replaced these classes with one .services-provided class, and cut down the three CSS rules to one that was applicable to all three.
 I did the same for the corresponding images and headers.
+I consolidated the sidebar in the same way, and moved the sidebar's rules down to below the Main one to match the order in which they appear in CSS.